-What Steps Are Taken By The Police Once They Arrive And Suspect Something?
+What Steps Are Taken By The Police Once They Arrive At the Scene And Suspect Something?

 In a case involving an accident, they would separate the people and talk to them to try and figure out who was at fault.
 If one of the paramedics who came to the scene or anyone else who the police spoke to said that someone reeked of alcohol, then the police would go over and talk to that person.
 The first thing they would probably do is ask them whether they had been drinking and whether the person said yes or no. If they thought the person had been drinking, they would start asking a battery of questions regarding where the person had been and where they were coming from.